a-a-ronc/Tech-Blog/README.md

 ### TODOs
 Things that need to be done with the existing codebase.

 So the required functionality is not all there.
 I essentially got our project and made modifications to match the application requirements.
-I cleaned up the
+I cleaned up the files but the only functionality that is missing is the ability to login.
+Everything else works.
+It would also be nice to implement some cleaner styling so that it looks pretty.